-Gregory D. Smith is a former Juvenile Court Referee and has authored a book on practice in Tennessee juvenile courts which is widely used throughout Tennessee.
-He co-authored another book on juvenile law and he also lectures regularly on juvenile topics.
-Prior to leaving the American Bar Association due to the ABA’s stance on abortion, Gregory D. Smith was twice the national chair of the ABA/YLD Juvenile Justice Committee.
-In 1991, Mr. Smith was nominated as the ABA’s Outstanding Juvenile Advocate in America.
-In 1994, Mr. Smith participated as a representative in a world conference on juvenile law at the United Nations.
+I am a former juvenile court referee and have authored a book on practice in Tennessee juvenile courts that is widely used throughout Tennessee.
+I co-authored another book on juvenile law and I lecture regularly on juvenile topics.
+Prior to leaving the American Bar Association due to its stance on abortion, I was twice the national chair of the ABA/YLD Juvenile Justice Committee.
+In 1991, I was nominated as the ABA’s Outstanding Juvenile Advocate in America.
+In 1994, I participated as a representative in a world conference on juvenile law at the United Nations.

-Gregory D. Smith actively handles cases involving child support/visitation/adoption.
-As a matter of fact, a key case that establishes how Tennessee calculates long term child support arrearages was established in one of Mr. Smith’s cases [State ex. rel.
+I actively handle cases involving child support/visitation/adoption.
+As a matter of fact, a key case that establishes how Tennessee calculates long term child support arrearages was established in one of my cases [State ex. rel.
 Vaughn v.
 Kaatrude, 21 SW3d 244 (Tenn.
 App.
 M.S.
 2000)].

-One of the most common questions in the area of Family Law is the need for a will.
-The Law Office of Gregory D. Smith will give away a simple will to Tennessee residents if the person leaves anything to any religious based organization in their will.
-Irregardless of whether a person wants other services or not, the Law Office of Gregory D. Smith will give Tennessee residents a living will if requested.
+One of the most common questions in the area of family law is the need for a will.
+The Law Office of Gregory D. Smith will give away a simple will to Tennessee residents if the person leaves anything to any religious-based organization in the will.